Privacy

 • Withdraw your consent to processing that was based on consent (Art.
 7(3)).

 • Lodge a complaint with the competent supervisory authority (Art.
-77) — see our Complaints page.
+77); see Contact and complaints below.

 To exercise these rights, see /data-subject-rights.
 We answer within one month per Article 12(3) and at no cost, unless your request is manifestly unfounded or excessive (Art.
 12(5)).